Katherine Grainger: Rowing

-Following retirement, Grainger also regularly raced at the HOCR in Boston in a 'Director's Challenge Mixed 8' made up of a crew containing several past rowing Olympians and in 2019 they placed 1st in this event.
+Following retirement, Grainger also regularly raced at the HOCR in Boston in a "Director's Challenge Mixed 8" made up of a crew containing several past rowing Olympians and in 2019 they placed 1st in this event.

 Administration

 In April 2017, Grainger was appointed chair of UK Sport.
 She was reappointed for a second term on 1 July 2021.
-In March 2015, Grainger was appointed the fourth chancellor of Oxford Brookes University, at a ceremony joined by her three predecessors, Shami Chakrabarti CBE, Jon Snow and Baroness Helena Kennedy QC.
+In March 2015, Grainger was appointed the fourth chancellor of Oxford Brookes University, at a ceremony joined by her three predecessors, Shami Chakrabarti, Jon Snow and Baroness Kennedy of The Shaws.

-On 28 November 2024 it was announced that Grainger will become the new chair of the British Olympic Association (BOA) on completion of her final term as chair of UK Sport in 2025.
+On 28 November 2024, it was announced that Grainger would become the new chair of the British Olympic Association (BOA) on completion of her final term as chair of UK Sport in 2025.
 She will replace the incumbent Sir Hugh Robertson, becoming the first female chair of the BOA since its establishment in 1905.

 Charity work

 Grainger is a board member for the Youth Sport Trust, the British Olympic Association's Athlete Commission and is a Patron for Netball Scotland, Winning Scotland, the NCI and Aberlour children's charity.

-Grainger was previously a board member of International Inspiration (2012-2017), a charity that promoted access to sport, play, and physical exercise for low- and middle-income families with children around the world.
+Grainger was previously a board member of International Inspiration (2012–2017), a charity that promoted access to sport, play, and physical exercise for low- and middle-income families with children around the world.
 It was the first international development legacy initiative linked to an Olympic and Paralympic Games.
-International Inspiration's board members included British broadcaster David Davies, former UK government minister Andrew Mitchell, and Sir Sebastian Coe.
+International Inspiration's board members included British broadcaster David Davies, former UK government minister Andrew Mitchell, and Sebastian Coe.

-In 2014 she judged the category prize 'dreams' for the Koestler Trust's annual exhibition "Catching Dreams", curated by previous Koestler award entrants.
+In 2014, she judged the category prize "dreams" for the Koestler Trust's annual exhibition "Catching Dreams", curated by previous Koestler award entrants.
 The exhibition at the Southbank Centre presented art works by prisoners, detainees and ex-offenders.

 House of Lords

-On 17 June 2025, it was announced that she was to be awarded a life peerage, and will sit in the House of Lords as a crossbencher.
+On 17 June 2025, it was announced that she was to be awarded a life peerage, and would sit in the House of Lords as a crossbencher.
+Almost a year after her peerage was announced, she was created as Baroness Grainger, of Garelochhead in the County of Dunbartonshire on 20 April 2026.

 Honours and awards

 Grainger was elected President of the Edinburgh University Boat Club in 1996/97.
 She twice received the Edinburgh University Sports Union's Eva Bailey Cup for the university's most outstanding female athlete in 1995/96 and 1996/97 and was inducted to the University's Sports Hall of Fame on 29 May 2008.

 She was elected as honorary president of the Scottish Amateur Rowing Association in November 2005, and a steward of Henley Royal Regatta in 2008, only the third rower to be elected while still competing.

-She was appointed Member of the Order of the British Empire (MBE) in the 2006 Birthday Honours, Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to rowing, and Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours for services to sport and charity.
+She was appointed a Member of the Order of the British Empire (MBE) in the 2006 Birthday Honours for services to sport, promoted to Commander of the same Order (CBE) in the 2013 New Year Honours for services to rowing, and ultimately made a Dame Commander of the Order of the British Empire (DBE) in the 2017 New Year Honours for services to sport and charity.